hdShang/arxiv-daily/docs/cs-AI/2025-08-06/papers/250804482v1-os-agents-a-survey-on-mllm-based-agents-for-general-computing-device.md

 ---
 layout: default
-title: OS Agents: A Survey on MLLM-based Agents for General Computing Devices Use
+title: "OS Agents: A Survey on MLLM-based Agents for General Computing Devices Use"
 ---

 # OS Agents: A Survey on MLLM-based Agents for General Computing Devices Use